TIMELINE

 2011

 The American Pesteg Dred release receives great international reviews in medias such as the illustrious English music magazine The Wire.
 In January Hall performs on the track “Hurt” on Sandra Day’s posthumously released debut album Sing – Don’t Cry (the diva of Danish transsexuals).
 In February he contributes to Minute Papillon, an album that consists of 60 new recordings made by 60 international artists (names such as Scanner, Opiate and Hannah Peel).
 Each contribution lasts exactly one minute, and Hall’s recording ”Textra” opens the compilation.
 At the end of the month he inaugurates the exhibition Mirror of the Soul at Holstebro Kunstmuseum (a Danish art museum) with a sound performance.
-In May he appears on the release of the legendary concert recording 30 Minutes with Danish post-punk pioneers Before, an album recorded live at Saltlageret in 1981.
+In May he appears on the release of the legendary concert recording 30 Minutes with Danish post-punk pioneers Before, an album recorded live at Saltlageret in 1981 when the band played support to New Order.
 The track “Care” is included on the New York based label Minimal Wave’s album The Hidden Tapes.
-Contributes to the Danish literary magazine Oeverste Kirurgiske #52 in June with the text “Memoirs”.
-During the autumn Hall writes a series of extensive essays for various Danish music sites such as Gaffa and Geiger.
+In June Hall contributes to the Danish literary magazine Överste Kirurgiske #52 with the text “Memoirs”.
+Writes a series of extensive essays for various Danish music sites such as Gaffa and Geiger during the autumn.
 He also performs with the NME-hyped Danish punk band Iceage at the BITE festival.
 In December the Danish artist and musician Goodiepal performs a night of live Hall remixes.

 2012

 Releases the album Performing Apart in February, a collaboration with Tone.
 Produces several new videos such as Serienummer and St. Petersburg Notes.
-Performs his own spoken word performance of Fragments of a Memory Journal in The House of Poetry, Vartov, in April.
 Performs as European headline act at The Podlasie Opera in Białystok, Poland, in relation to the international Songwriters Festival in June.
-In October the album If Power Asks Why appears, a series of new songs and “hybrid lieder” recorded in collaboration with mezzo-soprano Andrea Pellegrini and classical pianist Tanja Zapolski.
+The album If Power Asks Why is released in October, a series of new songs and hybrid lieder recorded in collaboration with mezzo-soprano Andrea Pellegrini and classical pianist Tanja Zapolski.
 In the same month he also releases the book Nostatic!, an collection of essays illustrated by the Danish painter and lithographic artist Knud Odde.
-During October Hall gives an instrumental concert at The National Gallery of Denmark in relation to the Matisse exhibition Doubles and Variations as well as he performs at KOES (Museum of Art in Public Spaces).
-At the end of the month he collaborates with the soprano Djina Mai-Mai at a spoken word performance in Hvalsoe Church.
-During November and December the album If Power Asks Why is performed on stage at theatres such as the Katapult Theatre in Aarhus and Teater Grob in Copenhagen, events where Andrea Pellegrini and Tanja Zapolski are accompanied by the new Danish avant-garde ensemble Lydenskab.
+During October Hall furthermore gives an instrumental concert at The National Gallery of Denmark in relation to the Matisse exhibition Doubles and Variations as well as performing at KOES (Museum of Art in Public Spaces).
+At the end of the month he collaborates with the soprano Djina Mai-Mai at Hvalsoe Church.
+During November and December the album If Power Asks Why is played live at theatres such as the Katapult Theatre in Aarhus and Teater Grob in Copenhagen, events where Andrea Pellegrini and Tanja Zapolski are accompanied by the Danish avant-garde ensemble Lydenskab.

 2013

-2013 PHASEWIDE COVERThe Hall album If Power Asks Why is nominated for the P2 Awards 2013 in the category “Lyt til Nyt” (alongside works by Per Nørgaard, Arne Nordheim and Kaija Saariah).
+The Hall album If Power Asks Why is nominated for the P2 Awards 2013 in the category “Lyt til Nyt” (alongside works by Per Nörgaard, Arne Nordheim and Kaija Saariah).
 In March MH performs at the Danish Holmboe Festival (a classical festival) accompanied by the accordeonist Bjarke Mogensen.
-At the same time his new video Muted Cries appears, a prelude for Hall’s first solo album for more than seven years, Phasewide, Exit Signs, released in the beginning of April.
-During the spring he plays his first concerts with band in Denmark since 2009 at venues such as Fuglsø and The Court Theatre in Copenhagen (a royal theatre built in 1766 situated at The Danish Parliament).
+At the same time his new video Muted Cries appears, a prelude for Hall’s first solo album for more than seven years, the critically acclaimed Phasewide, Exit Signs that’s released in the beginning of April.
+During the spring he plays his first concerts with band since 2009 at venues such as Fuglsø and The Court Theatre in Copenhagen (a royal theatre built in 1766 situated at The Danish Parliament).
+Writes and produces the musical installations ”H-Kontinuum” part 1,2 and 3 for Horsens Bycentrum in June and releases the graphic work Memo in July in collaboration with Det Bruunske Pakhus.
+In August he performs at Odense Spoken Word Festival and at the Main Library of Copenhagen with Danish writers Naja Maria Aidt and Niels Frank.
+In October Phasewide, Exit Signs is released in Germany, Austria and Switzerland where it also receives excellent reviews.
+In November MH is nominated for two Gaffa awards (in the categories Danish Album of the Year and Best Danish Male Artist).
+Ends the year with a final concert in Aarhus Musikhus on November 30.
+In December Phasewide, Exit Signs is elected Album of the Year by the Polish site Nowamuzyka (top 10 features artists such as Flaming Lips and Mazzy Star).